bolash-ju/XA-310/bolash_02/README.txt

 -----------
 BEGIN movie night

-PRINT introduction to Friend 1's list
+IF movie has two words, add to Friend 1's list
-SEARCH list for movies that have two-word titles CREATE an array of the two-word titles
+CREATE an array of the two-word titles
 PRINT two-word titles to console